jeffstreet/ArduinoProcessingSerialLink/README.md

 ### Processing Side - 0.3
 Broadcasts Ping packets with time stamp.
 Prints elapsed time for roundtrip.
 Uses state machine to handle incoming packets.
 Tracks status of incoming serial traffic as boolean.

-## Arduino - Arduino (to be created in a future commit)
-Two Arduinos.
-One is the master and the other is the slave.

-## Processing - Arduino - Arduino  (to be created in a future commit)
-Processing and two Arduinos in a daisychain configuration.
-Different serial ports are used.
-Processing and Arduino 1 are on a separate serial link from Arduino 1 and Arduino 2.